cliffox1/dbt-starl-analytics/README.md

 <hr>

-# Run the dbt project with Streamlit
+# Run the dbt project with metabase

 ## Install requirements and create the docker containers